randomstring/FRC-Programming-Curriculum/Lessons/01-Lesson.md

 Click the green "Clone or download" button and copy the URL.
 You'll need that for the next step.
 For me the URL looks like "https://github.com/randomstring/MyFirstRobot.git" yours will have your own username instead of "randmstring."

-In the VS Code terminal (from the top menu select View > Terminal or press Ctrl+` ) then run the following two commands:
+In the VS Code terminal (from the top menu select View > Terminal or press Ctrl+` ) then run the following command:

 `
 git remote add origin https://github.com/YOUR_USERNAME/MyFirstRobot.git